github/docs/content/actions/creating-actions/creating-a-docker-container-action.md

 ```
 {% endraw %}

 This metadata defines one `who-to-greet`  input and one `time` output parameter.
 To pass inputs to the Docker container, you should declare the input using `inputs` and pass the input in the `args` keyword.
-Everything you pass to the `args` will be passed to the container, but for readability purposes, it is best practice to use inputs.
+Everything you include in `args` is passed to the container, but for better discoverability for users of your action, we recommended using inputs.

 {% data variables.product.prodname_dotcom %} will build an image from your `Dockerfile`, and run commands in a new container using this image.